fatherlinux/container-internals-lab/labs/lab-03/README.md

 ## Exercise 3
 The goal of this exercise is to gain a basic understanding of SELinux/sVirt.
 Run the following commands.
 Notice that each container is labeled with a dynamically generated MLS label.
 In the example below, the first container has an MLS label of c791,c940, while the second has a label of c169,c416.
-This extra layer of labeling prevents the processes from accessing each other's memory, files, etc:
+This extra layer of labeling prevents the processes from accessing each other's memory, files, etc. Copy and paste all four lines below, into a terminal:
 ```
 docker run -t rhel7 sleep 10 &
 docker run -t rhel7 sleep 10 &